ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Render dashboard showing the bank-demo-web-app service connected to GitHub, running as a Node service on the main branch

-This is where Render earns its place in a serious development workflow.
-PR Preview Environments spin up a complete copy of your production environment for every pull request, automatically, without any configuration per-PR.
+This is where Render earns its place in a serious development setup.
+PR previews spin up a complete copy of your production service for every pull request, automatically, without any configuration per-PR.

 Enable it once in your service settings:

-Render PR Preview Environments settings page showing Automatic mode enabled
+Render PR previews settings page showing Automatic mode enabled

 Set it to Automatic and every PR that opens gets its own live URL.
 It uses the same build process, the same environment variables, the same infrastructure as production.
 It is not a stub or a mock - it is a real deployment.

 The practical value here is significant.
 Shared staging environments are a constant source of friction: two developers pushing at the same time break each other's work, migrations conflict, test data gets corrupted.
 PR previews eliminate all of that.
 Each PR lives in complete isolation.
-One developer's changes have no effect on another's preview environment.
+One developer's changes have no effect on another's PR preview.

 Render deployment logs showing bank-demo-web-app is live with a successful build